ABOUT

 Teaching Assistant

-Programming, and Assembly.
+Programming, and X86 Assembly.
 Held regular office hours, led Lab

 Research Assistant

-then testing and logging results; Short lived experience but a lot
+then testing and logging results; a short-lived experience but a lot

 of fun!